JoANeS86/Python/modules/module_3.md

 ## Introduction to While Loops

+A while loop allows you to repeatedly execute a block of code while a certain condition is true.
+You can use the **break** statement to exit the loop prematurely, and the **continue** statement to skip to the next iteration of the loop without executing the rest of the code in the current iteration.

+<ins>Example 1</ins>:

 Instantiate a counter and create a While Loop that prints "not there yet," increments x by 1, and prints x until x reaches 5.

     x = 0